IBMDataScience/clickers/README.md

 ## Exercise 3: Feature engineering

 + Create a new column "class" using the Derive node (under Field operations).
 Double click on it and go to Settings.
+Set the name for the new column as "class".
 Then set "Derive as" to "Nominal".
 Configure values as follows:
 + Early if ArrDelay < 0,
 + Delayed if ArrDelay > 15,
 + On time 0 < ArrDelay < 15